-If the pupil continues to be ill then parents are requested to call again on day 3 of the absence to update the school giving a new expected date of return.
+- If the pupil continues to be ill then parents/carers are requested to call again on day 3 of the absence to update the school, giving a new expected date of return.
 If the illness persists for longer than one week then evidence that the pupil has been taken to see a doctor will be required.

 The school will not authorise absence for repeated recurrence of the same illness without valid evidence.

-Only emergency medical appointments and unavoidable medical appointments, such as orthodontic or hospital visits, will be authorised and supporting official documentation, such as an appointment card, will need to be provided in advance of the appointment.
+Only emergency medical appointments and unavoidable medical appointments, such as orthodontic or hospital visits, will be authorised and supporting official documentation (i.e. appointment card, copy of email confirmation) will need to be provided in advance of the appointment.
 This information will be recorded in the register so that your daughter’s teachers are aware that she may need to leave the classroom part way through a lesson.
-Students will not be permitted to leave the school site unless we have a record of this notification.
+Pupils will not be permitted to leave the school site unless we have a record of this notification.
 For their own safety, pupils will not be able to leave the school premises on their own to travel to an appointment and must be collected by a parent/carer, unless there is explicit permission from the parent/carer.

 All routine medical and dental appointments must be made outside of school hours.
 These appointments, and those not pre-notified to the school, will be recorded in the register as an unauthorised absence.

-If an urgent medical appointment is required and your daughter will miss registration, parents should leave a message on the pupil absence line (0117 942 4328, option 1) with an indication of when the pupil is expected to arrive at school.
+If an urgent medical appointment is required and your daughter will miss her first lesson, parents/carers should leave a message on the Pupil Absence telephone line (0117 942 4328, option 1) with an indication of when the pupil is expected to arrive at school.
 The pupil should hand in evidence of the urgent medical appointment when signing in at Pupil Reception on arrival.

 Absence for Religious Observance

 Requests for leave of absence for days of religious observance should be made in writing (procedure as above).
 Where a leave of absence has not been authorised in advance, the absence will be recorded as unauthorised.